 Even the largest healthcare providers often have funding limitations.
 The amount of money spent on equipment and doctors’ salaries may not leave too much room for maneuver for other parts of the business.
 We would like to share how you can build a marketing team without spending too much money.

-A strong marketing team is a key to a solid marketing strategy.
+A strong marketing team is key to a solid marketing strategy.
 It can help you worry about other important matters, which a healthcare provider is bound to have plenty of.
 Each marketing team should have six key members:

 A marketing strategist is a person, who is responsible for drafting the campaign and making decisions.
 It’s possible that if you are just starting your business, this role is yours.
 This person needs to understand the business fully and know what the owner needs to achieve.
 The strategist works with the digital marketing team to create a schedule of events and goals.
 This person keeps track of the team’s activities and gives other specialists a nudge in the right direction in case the results aren’t as perfect as expected.